best beaches in the caribbean

 13. Playa Lagun, Curaçao

-While Playa Lagun on the southern Caribbean island of Curaçao is tiny, it’s just the kind of pristine, white-sand spot that makes this hidden gem island such a pleasure to explore.
-Located on the island’s far western edge, you’ll love the laid-back vibe of Playa Lagun the second you step onto the sand.
+While Playa Lagun on the southern Caribbean island of Curaçao is tiny, it’s just the kind of pristine, white-sand spot that makes this hidden gem of an island such a pleasure to explore.

 Despite being relatively remote and secluded, you’ll find plenty of beach day amenities here, with beach chairs and umbrellas available for rent, a small but well-stocked dive shop, and a delicious restaurant with a stunning view perched on the cliffside above.